rastapasta/foodsharing/README.md

   * Handle more than the last 20 messages, logic to fill the gap
   * Handle WebSocket reconnect after long inactivity
   * Actually send abuse report
+  * Ask for Chris (or Tobi?) for permission to show user profile

 * Should hve
   * Abuse report english translation?
   * Pull conversation again when open and coming from background to make sure its marked as read
+  * User Profile -> message button doesn't work for conversations we didn't have yet

 * Nice to have
   * Deep linking via apple-app-site-association, needs to be merged to fs master